IchBinLeoon/anisearch-discord-bot/README.md

 # 🔍 AniSearch
-**AniSearch** is an easy-to-use Discord bot written in Python that allows you to search for anime, manga, characters, staff, studios and much more directly in Discord and displays the results as interactive, reaction-based embeds!
+**AniSearch** is an easy-to-use Discord bot written in Python that allows you to search for anime, manga, characters, staff, studios and much more directly in Discord and displays the results as paginated embeds!

 You can also:
 - Search for a random anime or manga of a specific genre.